Jojoooo1/ethereum-marketplace-with-offchain-implementation/README.md

 4. Install IPFS
    then config your IPFS server (allow file to be server from any site) by tipping in your terminal: `ipfs init && ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]' && ipfs config --json API.HTTPHeaders.Access-Control-Allow-Methods "[\"PUT\", \"POST\", \"GET\"]" && ipfs config --json API.HTTPHeaders.Access-Control-Allow-Credentials '["true"]'`
 5. Execute init script in project folder to start all the differents servers: `./start.sh`
 6. if navigator already started you need to close it and re connect to metamask.
 When connected, reload once the page and your ready to play.
-Cart icon that open a modal to buy product sometime bug, you can either try click multiple time to open, reload the page or go to the buy page (probably bootstrap modal problem)

 **Test**